HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 ## Cooking
 Done as part of a Long rest or any reasonable Watch.
 Requiring at least 2 unique ingredients and creating a serving for each ingredient used.

-Monster parts and other Arcane ingredients typically grant magical effects, though these can be just as dangerous as they are rewarding.
+Monster parts and other Arcane ingredients typically grant magical effects.

 1-6 chance of success with +1 for each of the following.